-To create your financial plan, we'll walk with you through a five step process:
+To create your financial plan, we'll walk with you through a 5-step process:

-- Implementation: Exact plans and how they are implemented can vary greatly from client to client.
+Exact plans and how they are implemented can vary greatly from client to client.
 Without fail, though, every plan is a living organism because life happens.
 Financial emergencies occur.
 Windfalls come.
 Stock markets crash.
 Tax laws change.
 For these reasons and more, we don’t just give you a plan and send you along.
-Instead, we commit to working with you for the long-term, reviewing your plan and your progress on an annual basis, at a minimum, to ensure it remains optimized to meet your retirement goals.
+Instead, we commit to working with you for the long-term, reviewing your plan and your progress on a regular basis, to ensure it remains optimized to meet your retirement goals.

 The 3 Financial Questions You Should Be Asking for 2021

 There are countless financial questions you need to wrestle with.
 None, however, are more important than the three contained in this guide.

 The Key to Discovering, Designing, and Deploying Your Real Life Financial Plan